 Løvstien parkrun - Pollen and Air Quality Forecast for Today

-Pollen levels are low to medium today, with cypress, grass, and birch as the main active species.
-PM2.5 levels along the route are low today at 6/100, well within safe limits for outdoor exercise.
+Pollen levels are low to medium today, with cypress and grass as the main active species.
+Air quality along the route is good, with all pollutants at low levels.
 Based on Airmine's forecast, which uses satellite data to calculate exposure every 200 metres along the route, air quality is at its worst 1.7 km after start.
 Pollen exposure peaks at 1.9 km after start.

 For long term forecasts and maps, see the Airmine app